faris771/NS-2-Network-Simulator/README.md

 # NS-2 Simulation of a Differentiated Services IP Network

 ## Overview
 This repository contains the necessary files and scripts for simulating a Differentiated Services (DiffServ) IP network using NS-2.
 The assignment provides hands-on experience with service differentiation and Quality of Service (QoS) in IP networks through a series of simulations.
+This lab was part of my Erasmus exchange program in **University of Malaga** in the Telecommunication Managment Course.

 ## Objective
 The objective of this lab is to enhance the understanding of the impact of service differentiation in IP networks.
 Using NS-2, the following scenarios are simulated: